Join us for SAFECode’s Members-Only Brown Bag Series

 Contact the Member Helpdesk for more information and to register

-A key principle guiding SAFECode’s work has always been our belief that secure software development can only be achieved with an organizational commitment and a holistic assurance process.
+A key principle guiding SAFECode’s work is our belief that secure software development can only be achieved with an organizational commitment and a holistic assurance process.
 But what does that mean in practice?
 Simply put, it means that a mature secure development lifecycle (SDL) includes more than just a checklist of secure development practices.
 It also encompasses all aspects of a healthy business process, such as program management, stakeholder engagement, deployment planning, program measurement, and continuous improvement.
-This month we launched a new blog series on the Fundamentals of Managing Software Security that expands on the SDL planning and implementation guidance describes SAFECode’s Fundamental Practices for Secure Software Development.
-Our first post focuses on Culture Development.
+This month, we continue our blog series on the Fundamentals of Managing Software Security.
+Check out recent posts on Culture Development and Training and look for more coming soon.

 By The Numbers